danielsaidi/SwiftUIKit/Readmes/Toasts.md

-# Toast
+# Toasts

-`SwiftUIKit` contains logic for presenting a customizable toast message above another view.
+`SwiftUIKit` contains logic for presenting customizable toast messages above another view.

+## Toast

 The `Toast` view has custom `content` and `background` views, which means that you can present anything in this toast.